mmkal/expect-type/README.md

 1. Intersection types can result in failures when the expected and actual types are not identically defined, even when they are effectively identical.
 See [Why is my assertion failing](#why-is-my-assertion-failing) for details.
 TL;DR: use `.brand` in these cases - and accept the performance hit that it comes with.
 1. `toBeCallableWith` will likely fail if you try to use it with a generic function or an overload.
 See [this issue](https://github.com/mmkal/expect-type/issues/50) for an example and how to work around it.
 1. (For now) overloaded functions might trip up the `.parameter` and `.parameters` helpers.
-This matches how the built-in typescript helper `Parameters<...>` works.
+This matches how the built-in TypeScript helper `Parameters<...>` works.
 This may be improved in the future though ([see related issue](https://github.com/mmkal/expect-type/issues/30)).
 1. `expectTypeOf(this).toEqualTypeOf(this)` inside class methods does not work.

 ## Similar projects